atsign-foundation/at_pico_w/README.md

 - Enjoy!  :)

 (If you get an error when attempting to find the atServer or when trying to connect to it, run the REPL again)

+### Micropython on Linux
+- Compile micropython with coverage enabled (to get AES CTR) and place the binary somewhere on the PATH (e.g. ~/.local/bin/)
+- `micropython main.py`

 ## Libraries
 - [iot-core-micropython](https://github.com/GoogleCloudPlatform/iot-core-micropython)